AktasC/Hackintosh-Elitebook-Broadwell/README.md

 ## Quick facts & answers

-_Why another f*ing guide ?_
+- [x] _Why another f*ing guide ?_

-- I don't like the way [all those guides](https://www.tonymacx86.com/forums/mojave-laptop-guides.197/) are written.<br>
+- For no good reason honestly, I don't like the way [all those guides](https://www.tonymacx86.com/forums/mojave-laptop-guides.197/) are written & wanted to keep a summary / step by step guide for myself but then decided to share it here...<br>
-  Sorry Nguyenmac, Rehabman & Spotflight, I read them a hundred times but it's really hard to understand how we got here.<br>
+  Sorry Nguyenmac, Rehabman & Spotflight, I read them a hundred times but it's really hard to understand how we got there, it feels like there's too much noise, _'useless'/generic_ info.<br>
   I think it's the forum that makes it _'less readable'_, the general look, font, structure...
 I don't know.<br>
   This guide will focus on doing the job instead of explaining every step, so there is that.

-_Why this laptop ?_
+- [x] _Why this laptop ?_

 - I had to buy it when I studied at Epitech Strasbourg, in France.<br>
-  This specific laptop was mandatory & totally not worth the money.<br>
+  This specific laptop was mandatory & **absolutely not worth** the money.<br>
-  If I had another device, I'd gladly hackintosh it too, it's a fun and enriching experiment !
+  _And this laptop is cursed...
+So... let it burn._

+- [x] _Why a hackintosh ?
+Wasn't Linux enough of an adventure ?_

+- Fair enough, Linux is a whole world to explore and it keeps expanding everyday.<br>
+  The thing is, for around 5 to 6 years I've been able to experiment on Linux & Windows, but now I feel like I should also look at MacOS and other BSD based systems because it's _"different"_.
+Used to have colleagues with Macbooks and they definitely got their job done so why not give it a try ?<br>
+  The problem was : giving it a try meant at least 700€ in cash and I don't have that 😂

-_Do I risk anything ?_
+- [x] _Do I risk anything ?_

 - You could fry your Motherboard or CPU, corrupt your HDD / SSD, lose precious data if there are any, get sued by Apple, find yourself teleported into AREA 51 ..<br>
   I mean, anything is possible right ?

-_Can I get the Wifi / Bluetooth card to work ?_
+- [x] _Can I get the Wifi / Bluetooth card to work ?_

 - The short answer is no.<br>
   The longer answer would be :<br>
   "Because Apple never used Intel Wifi cards, there's no support for them.<br>
   You could potentially swap your current card for one used by Apple.<br>
-  A refurbished Broadcom BCM94352Z on Ali-XPress should do the trick !"
+  A refurbished Broadcom BCM94352Z on AliHeck's Press should do the trick !"

 --------------------------------------------------------------------------------